 Who Was John Wayne Gacy?

-John Wayne Gacy was born on March 17, 1942, in Chicago, Illinois.
-The son of Danish and Polish parents, Gacy and his siblings grew up with a drunken father who would beat the children with a razor strap if they were perceived to have misbehaved; his father physically assaulted Gacy's mother as well.
+Gacy was born on March 17, 1942, in Chicago, Illinois.
+The son of Danish and Polish parents, Gacy and his siblings grew up with an alcoholic father who would beat the children with a razor strap if they were perceived to have misbehaved.
+His father physically assaulted Gacy's mother as well.

 Gacy's sister Karen would later say that the siblings learned to toughen up against the beatings, and that Gacy would not cry.